-Understanding how to rock a baby to sleep is an essential skill for parents of newborns.
+Knowing how to rock a baby to sleep is an essential skill for parents of newborns.
 If newborns seem high maintenance, it’s because they are, but the reason they demand to be rocked to sleep is rooted in evolution.
 A human baby’s time in the womb isn’t enough to get them to a place of relative developmental independence once they are born.
 Most mammals are born ready to be much more independent than humans.
 But we evolved with relatively small pelvises, and if babies spent any more time in the womb, their heads would be too big to get through the birth canal.
 So babies are born small enough to emerge from their mothers safely and consequently entirely dependent on others.